- Future Students

-The Film program prepares students for creative roles in the motion picture and television industry.
-The 81-credit program provides intensive experience in production and writing, as well as media theory and criticism.
-Graduates are required to write a classically-structured, feature-length screenplay and complete a major film/video production or theory/criticism project.
-A faculty-student panel reviews both the script and the project as a part of the senior capstone experience.
+Overview: The Film program prepares students for creative roles in the filmic arts.
+The 81-credit program provides intensive experience in production and screenwriting as well as film history, theory, and criticism.
+Graduates write a classically structured, feature-length screenplay and complete an advanced production project or a theory/criticism project.
+A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience during Spring quarter.

 Foreign Language Requirements for FILM: Two years of a single foreign language in high school or one year of a single foreign language at the college level is required for graduation with a BA major in FILM.

 FILM 110 Intro to Filmic Arts Production (5)